Published on June 17′ 2015

-Just asking, I know you don’t want to see a fall and have invested or being sold with a view that markets will keep rising for next few years due to strong and stable political scenario, Make in India efforts, coming down of Interest rates, India gaining good global attention and what not.
+Just asking, I know you don’t want to see a fall and have invested or been sold with a view that markets will keep rising for next few years due to strong and stable political scenario, Make in India efforts, low Interest rates, India gaining good global attention and what not.
 But you cannot ignore the negatives too, which have its own impact.

 What is more negative for Indian stock market or in other words, what could lead to a big fall in India stock markets?
 Greece Default, Oil Price rise, Dollar strengthening, Interest rates hike in US, inclusion of China A shares in MSCI EM Index, low corporate earnings…?